mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="./theMenu.png" alt="The menus">
-    <figcaption>The margin and the padding is none and also for text decoration is not that's why every anchor's no underline</figcaption>
+    <figcaption>The margin and the padding are none and also for text decoration are not that's why every anchor's no underline</figcaption>
 </figure>

 Style the sidebar for the project.
 This code defines the styling for an element with the class "sidebar".
 It sets the `position` to `fixed`, `width` to `240 pixels`, `height` to `100%` of the parent element, and `background` color to a `dark gray` (#1e1e1e).